 To keep viewers interested in the stream, they need to know what is going on.
 Let them know by talking throughout the stream.
 The conversation does not always have to be about the actions during the stream.
 A host can explain why they are doing something.
 They can discuss what other methods they have tried.
 Or asking the viewers questions about their current actions.

 How To Promote Live-Streams

 A host can give away an item of value to viewers of the stream.
 Only discuss the giveaway on the stream.
 This will keep viewers coming back to find out the results.
 The prize of the giveaway can be simple such as a shirt or stickers.

-Streaming platforms will give stats.
-These stats show when the peak of the stream happened or the max watched minutes.
-These stats can help a host determine how to improve the viewing experience.
+Streaming platforms will give statistics.
+Statistics show when the peak of the stream happened, or the max watched minutes.
+These statistics can help a host determine how to improve the viewing experience.

-There are directories that will list different streamers in categories.
-For a host adding only takes a few minutes.
+Some directories will list different streamers in categories.
+For a host adding takes a few minutes.

 Tips For Live-Streaming Podcast Recordings